3 Towns in Tuscany, Northern Italy – Itinerary 1 Day

 After a breathtaking drive through the hilly Tuscan landscape full of cypress alleys, olive trees and winding roads, you will finally arrive at the ‘flying city’ – Volterra – abruptly elevated above the surrounding terrain.

-(open mid-March – beginning November.
-Check the exact dates)
+(open mid-March – beginning November)

 Alternatively (or if you have more time), you may view the ancient Roman Theatre nearby – dating from the first century AD.
 It features 19 tiers of seating perfectly built into the sloping ground.
 You will notice an orchestra pit here as well.